Mitesh21jun/job-portal-backend/README.md

 ## 📫 Postman Collection

 Import the included Postman collection to test endpoints.
 Set the `base_url` variable to your running backend (e.g., http://localhost:5000).

-## 📄 License

-This project is for demonstration purposes under a 24-hour hackathon challenge.